iOS-Developers-Slack/Code-Of-Conduct/README.md

 - Be asked to leave permanently.
 - Have your invitation privileges permanently revoked.

+**For all infractions:**

-- Penalties will be determined by the moderators.
+- Penalties will be determined by the admins.
 The actions taken will result from a discussion which you may be a part of, and the consequences will be binding.
 - While infractions are being discussed, the involved users will lose their invitation privileges to ensure if they are found to have violated rules that no new users will be added to the community on their behalf.

 #### Privacy